mnemosx/mnemosx.github.io/index.md

 The interactive parts of site are done with bits and pieces of jQuery code here and there.

 Overall this project should not be considered as an example of my current skills, I have included it in this list purely for displaying my path to web dev world.
+Follow [this link](https://github.com/mnemosx/figma-foundation/tree/toReview) to see more recent example of HTML&CSS usage.

 <a class="btn" href="https://github.com/mnemosx/mezazi" >Code</a>
 <a class="btn" href="https://mnemosx.github.io/mezazi/" >Live view</a>